siraajkudtarkar/CS167/Labs/Lab5/CS167-Lab5.md

     Pi is roughly 3.144355721778609
     ```

-    Hint: You may use the following command to only print the needed line (Linux and MacOS only).
+    Hint: You may use the following command to only print the needed line (Linux and macOS only).

     ```bash
     spark-submit run-example org.apache.spark.examples.SparkPi 2>/dev/null